AaronMillOro/AaronMillanOropeza_6_18062021/README.md

 ### Security feautures

-Security measures were implemented in the conception of the API.
-These include:
+Security measures were considered in the conception of the API, these include:

- * The stored passwords  are encrypted
  * The generation of passwords is secured with a password validator
+ * The stored passwords in MongoDB are encrypted
  * The potential errors can be captured and monitored
  * The MongoDB Atlas was setup with the possibilities to edit, modify and delete the content of the sauces table.
  * Authentification was implemented with a temporary token and all the routes require the authentication of this token.
- * When signing up, the email is unique for each user, a mongoose plug-in was adapted.
+ * When signing up, a mongoose plug-in verifies that the email is unique for each user.
  * No cache is allowed in the app
- * Security was re-inforced with the 'helmet' package
+ * Security was reinforced with the [helmet](https://www.npmjs.com/package/helmet) package

 Enjoy!